CTSFO-CRYPTOCHOGLAY/QR-GEN-SEC/README.md

 ## Configuring the Configuration file

-The purpose of the configuration is a separate file where you can set your VT API key.

-Also, a path for saving QR codes can be set in this file instead of using the default path, which is as follows:
+The purpose of the configuration is a separate file where you can set your VT API key.Also, a path for saving QR codes can be set in this file instead of using the default path, which is as follows:
 Default Path::/PWD//QRCODEs/filename.png
 PWD = (present working directory)